f5devcentral/f5-agility-labs-waf/docs/class4/module4/module4.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  Companies believe that authorizing an ethical hacker to test a
-   company’s defences is enough legal protection to justify ethical
+   company's defences is enough legal protection to justify ethical
    hacking.
 Ethical Hackers believe they are justified by the fact that
    they are acting in the best interests of the company who hired them